Codecademy/docs/content/go/concepts/data-types/data-types.md

 ### Complex Numbers

-Complex numbers consist of a real and an imaginary number.
+Complex numbers are composed of a real number and an imaginary number.
 The real number is either a float.
-There are 2 different sizes.
+There are two different sizes:

 | Data Type    | Description                     |
 | ------------ | ------------------------------- |